Captain Steve "Rapier" Naylor, Red 3, was sitting at the bar, a

 directly away, just managing to interpose the chaff burst between

 him and the missile.
 He was not quite so lucky avoiding the laser

-fire of the GUN that had launched it and took several hits before
+fire of the fighter that had launched it and took several hits before

 he was able to twist away.
 Shields were still holding, and he turned